 - Bachelor of Business and Commerce (Honours)

-- Bachelor of Business and Commerce / Bachelor of Communication
+- Bachelor of Business and Commerce and Bachelor of Digital Media and Communication

 For more information about this degree, contact us.